jts/nanopolish/README.md

 python nanopolish_merge.py polished.*.fa > polished_genome.fa
 ```

-## Fixing homopolymers

-Nanopolish 0.5 contains an experimental ```--fix-homopolymers``` option that will use event durations to improve the consensus accuracy around homopolymers.
-This option has only been tested on deep (>100X) data where it gives a minor improvement in accuracy.
-It is left off by default for now until it is tested further.

 ## Calling Methylation

 nanopolish can use the signal-level information measured by the sequencer to detect 5-mC as described [here](http://www.nature.com/nmeth/journal/vaop/ncurrent/full/nmeth.4184.html).
 Here are instructions for running this analysis: